wangkingqq/appligal/PRIVACY.md

 ## 3. How We Use Your Information
 We use the collected data solely for the following purposes:
-1. To generate and display your personalized Zi Wei Dou Shu chart and interpretations.
+1. To generate and display your personalized chart and interpretations.
 2. To improve and optimize the App's functionality and user experience.
 3. To provide customer support and respond to your inquiries.